 - Where do I get tested for HIV/AIDS and how much does it cost?

-You can call Big Bend Cares at 850-354-8765 (Care Point Health and Wellness) and ask to be scheduled for an HIV test.
-In house rapid HIV testing is done every Tuesday and Thursday and you will know results within 20 minutes.
-HIV testing is FREE.
+HIV testing is free and offered by Big Bend Cares at the Care Point Health & Wellness Center on Tuesdays and Thursdays between 9:30 a.m. – 3:30 p.m.
+Call 850-354-8765 (Care Point Health & Wellness Center) and ask to be scheduled for an HIV test.
+We offer in-house rapid HIV testing and you will know results within 20 minutes.

 - What do HIV test results mean?